- This event has passed.

 Pediatric Tongue- and Lip-Ties and Laser Frenectomies

-This course will be held November 18 - November 19 in Boston, MA
+This course was held November 18 - November 19 in Boston, MA

 Join us at this unique and powerful laser dentistry course designed for pediatric dentists and TOTs team members.
 You will learn about tongue and lip ties and frenectomies, and obtain important certificates in Laser Safety and Laser Dentistry Basic Competence.